 The 18th is also a fun finisher.
 It’s basically a 200-yard layup off the tee and then a very short approach over a pond.
 It is drivable for some, but would take a really perfect shot as there’s very little room for error.
 As long as you play it safe, it’s an easy hole and a confidence boost to end on.
 But if you are just a bit off on either shot, it can be a painful finish.

 For me, Spring Hills was a pleasant surprise.
 Because of its target style and a few funky holes, it’s not one that everyone will like.
 The setting is beautiful in a fairly secluded valley and everyone around there seemed really nice.
-There’s a sign out by the first tee that proudly states this is a family-owned course and you can understand why it’s one of the lesser-known local favorites because of the casual vibe here and not too many out-of-towners clogging up the course.
+There’s a sign out by the first tee that proudly states this is a family-owned course.
+You can understand why it’s one of the lesser-known local favorites because of the casual vibe here and not too many out-of-towners clogging up the course.

 Some pictures from Spring Hills Golf Course (8/9/14):